arturo-garza/NMTLexiconModel/README.md

 Modified version of the Nematus framework (https://github.com/EdinburghNLP/nematus/) to implement a lexicon model as proposed in https://arxiv.org/abs/1710.01329.

-This folder contains the code we used to run our experiments.

-# Project Code

-Modified version of the Nematus framework (https://github.com/EdinburghNLP/nematus/) to implement a lexicon model as proposed in https://arxiv.org/abs/1710.01329.

 This folder contains the code we used to run our experiments. :beginner:

   ## nematus_lexical